 The illegal use of credit cards can result in serious consequences in the state of Connecticut.
 If you pretend to be an accountholder while consciously knowing that that account is not yours, you will be guilty of credit card fraud.
 The consequences for credit card fraud in Connecticut fall into two categories:

-- If the money stolen from the credit card exceeds $500, this crime constitutes a class D felony.
-The consequences for this crime are a 1-5 year prison sentence and a fine of up to $5,000.
+- If the money stolen from the credit card exceeds $500, this crime constitutes a Class D felony.
+The consequences for this crime are a one to five year prison sentence and a fine of up to $5,000.

 If charged with credit card fraud, you should seek the help of a criminal defense lawyer as soon as possible.
 A criminal defense lawyer can minimize the charges and consequences that you face by building a defense for you and protecting your rights.